Remote Work & The Rise of Employee Surveillance Software

 A third of the U.S. workforce shifted to remote work as a result of the pandemic, according to a survey conducted by MIT.

-Fearful this could lead to a drop in productivity, employers have turned to remote monitoring tools to ensure their staff work effectively from home.
+Fearful this could lead to a drop in productivity, employers have turned to remote monitoring software to ensure their staff work effectively from home.

-The rapid increase of these invasive programmes risks setting new standards of workplace surveillance and dramatically undermining employees’ right to privacy.
+The rapid rise of such invasive software risks setting new standards of workplace surveillance and dramatically undermining employees’ right to privacy.

 Previous international crises have shown that once heightened surveillance measures are introduced they are often never reversed.

-The companies behind these programmes also do their best to guarantee that their products become permanent fixtures of the modern workplace.
-Eight out of the 10 most in-demand companies encourage long-term use by offering annual price incentives and lifetime purchasing options.
-Only Time Doctor and Crossover do not actively promote annual price incentives on their websites.
+The developers of employee surveillance software also do their best to guarantee that their products become permanent fixtures of the modern workplace.
+Eight in 10 developers of the 10 most in-demand employee monitoring software tools encourage long-term use by offering annual price incentives and lifetime purchasing options.
+Only the developers of Time Doctor and Crossover do not actively promote annual price incentives on their websites.

-The pandemic has led to a huge rise in the range and sophistication of surveillance technologies being adopted around the world and, as remote work looks set to continue for the foreseeable future, invasive employee surveillance may be here to stay.
+There has been a huge rise in the range and sophistication of surveillance technologies being adopted around the world and, as remote work looks set to continue for the foreseeable future, invasive employee surveillance may also be here to stay.

 “There is something depressing about the idea that full-grown adults must be subjected to routine surveillance of their activities in order to hold the jobs necessary to pay their bills and provide for their families.” – ACLU